 Testing critical variables such as indoor/outdoor CO2 and CO levels, air particle size and concentration, space temperatures/humidity levels, ventilation rates, and building pressure are key factors towards identifying problems and the most appropriate corrective actions.

 EBCx Services' multi-disciplinary approach and wide range of HVAC experience allow us to provide our customers with real-world solutions designed for their specific buildings.

 Managing Indoor Air Quality, Third Edition, H.E.
 Burroughs and Shirly Hansen, pg.
 163

-A serious IAQ problem due to poor operation of the HVAC system is masked by someone adding a cup of baking soda inside the air handler.
-This type of action is dangerous for the occupants of the space, and places the owner of the building at risk from a legal perspective.
+A serious IAQ problem due to the poor operation of the HVAC system is masked by someone adding a cup of baking soda inside the air handler.
+This type of action is dangerous for the occupants of the space and places the owner of the building at risk from a legal perspective.